ProfessionalCommunity Edition

 Using slow running or resource-intensive Bambdas can slow down Burp.
 Write your Bambda carefully to minimize performance implications.

-Example Bambda
+Example Bambdas

-In the example below, we'll create a Bambda that forces all HTTP requests to https://ginandjuice.shop and adds a User: Admin header.
+In the example below, we'll create a Request Bambda that forces all HTTP requests to https://ginandjuice.shop and adds a User: Admin header.

 return requestResponse.request() .withService(HttpService.httpService("https://ginandjuice.shop")) .withAddedHeader("User", "Admin") .withUpdatedHeader("Host", "ginandjuice.shop");